MileHacker Logo

 • Best Views

-Observe it from various viewpoints around the island, from the Baptist Church tower, or most impressively, from an airplane during arrival or departure.
+Observe it from various viewpoints all over the island, from the Baptist Church tower, or most impressively, from an airplane during arrival or departure.

 • Spratt Bight Beach

 The main and most popular beach in downtown (El Centro).
-Features soft white sandy shores and calm, clear turquoise waters, excellent for swimming and sunbathing.
+Features soft white sandy shores and calm, clear turquoise waters, ideal for swimming and sunbathing.

 • Lively Atmosphere